 - A. Eligibility.
 Vacation benefits shall be provided in accordance with the following. - 1.
 Full-Time Employees.
 Each employee in a full-time position shall be entitled to receive a vacation after completion of 2080 hours of service from date of original appointment to a budgeted position.

-No vacation shall accrue or be available to the employee prior to the completion of the required 2080 hours. - 2.
+No vacation shall accrue or be available to the employee prior to the completion of the required 2080 hours.

 Part-Time Employees.
 Each employee in a part-time position shall be eligible to receive vacation after completing hours of service equivalent to one year, provided, however, that the one-year of service shall be determined by multiplying the authorized weekly number of hours for the position by 52.

-No vacation shall accrue or be available to the employee prior to completion of the required hours of service equivalent to one year. - 3.
-Extra-Help Employees.
-Extra-help employees shall not earn vacation leave. - 4.
-Provisional Employees on Original Appointment.
-If a provisional employee is given a probationary appointment without a break in service, the employee shall be granted credit for hours of service as a provisional employee for purposes of earning vacation credit. - 5.
+No vacation shall accrue or be available to the employee prior to completion of the required hours of service equivalent to one year.

+- 3. Provisional Employees on Original Appointment.
+If a provisional employee is given a probationary appointment without a break in service, the employee shall be granted credit for hours of service as a provisional employee for purposes of earning vacation credit. - 4.
 Employees Reappointed from Layoff.
-Employees who are laid off and then reappointed within a period of 24 months of layoff shall receive credit for hours of service accrued prior to layoff for purposes of determining eligibility for vacation leave. - 6.
+Employees who are laid off and then reappointed within a period of 24 months of layoff shall receive credit for hours of service accrued prior to layoff for purposes of determining eligibility for vacation leave. - 5.
 Reinstated Employees.
 Employees granted reinstatement within a period of two years following resignation shall receive credit for hours of service prior to resignation for purposes of determining eligibility for vacation leave.